 You’re Weary of Waiting: Traditional publishing takes time and requires patience.
 Being impatient with long production times is not (usually) a sound reason to self-publish.

 Here’s When You Should Consider Self-Publishing:

-- You Will Invest In Your Book: In addition to hiring editors, you will need to pay for a front cover design.
+You, Will, Invest In Your Book: In addition to hiring editors, you will need to pay for a front cover design.
 Since “a book is judged by its cover,” don’t skimp on this.
 Other considerations include the book jacket, the interior layout, and file conversion.
-Each one costs and your book will look “off” if you try to do these yourself.
+Each one cost and your book will look “off” if you try to do these yourself.

 Consider both of these lists before you self-publish your next book.

 I listen to many podcasts, between ten to fifteen hours a week, that cover writing or publishing.
 I listen in the car, during lunch, on walks and as I work around home.
 I access all through iTunes and listen on my iPod.

 I select podcasts to help me become a better writer and indie-published author.
 With so much content to listen to, I don’t want to waste my time.

 Here is a list of my current podcasts.
 They are in approximate order of how long I’ve listened to them.

 The Creative Penn (Joanna Penn) addresses writing from the perspective of a successful indie author.

 Novel Marketing discusses novel marketing, much of which applies to nonfiction too.